Klowe123/Unify-Solutions/README.md

     - Use available cancellation tokens to provide a way to stop api calls if they are failling to complete or need to be stopped by the calling application for any reason
 2. Models:
     - Commenting on the properties and classes in the model folder
+    - Replace strings with Enums where it is appropriate, such as the status property on Pet
 3. Tests:
     - Move Extensions class to separate library which would also have unit tests
     - Investigate supporting more than just string based properties in the Extesnion method